-The Mystery of the Comanche Caves is a welcome entry in the series after the disappointing Fort Pioneer.
-The book begins with topnotch series quality, although it sputters and slows about halfway through.
-This seventh entry in the series launches with news of suspected smuggling going on in the Big Bend area of Texas.
+I was not disappointed.
+The Mystery of the Comanche Caves is a welcome entry in the series after its disappointing predecessor.
+The seventh book begins with topnotch series quality, although it sputters and slows about halfway through.
+This entry in the series launches with news of suspected smuggling going on in the Big Bend area of Texas.
 Bad guys appear to be trafficking in contraband across the Rio Grande, although there is no proof of anything other than strange border crossings.
 All of the Rimrockers, as they are called-the six male friends of whom Bret is the acknowledged leader-decide to help the sheriff of that area, who happens to be an uncle of one of Bret's friends, Andy Buxton.